Main Departmental Office

 Denton, TX 76203-5010

-Graduate Faculty: Cokely, Gopal, Henoch, Jimenez-Castro, Lu, Melnick, Millar, Ries, Terrell.
+Graduate Faculty: Daniloff, Gopal, Henoch, Larson, Lu, Stream, Summers, Terrell.

 The primary goal of the Department of Speech and Hearing Sciences is to prepare students to work professionally with communicatively handicapped individuals.
-The department provides course work, laboratory training and clinical practicum experiences that enable students to satisfy the educational and clinical requirements for national professional certification and state licensure in speech-language pathology, audiology, or both.
+The department provides course work, laboratory training and clinical practicum experience that enable students to satisfy the educational and clinical requirements for national professional certification and state licensure in speech-language pathology and/or audiology.
 A second and equally important mission of the department is the professional development of the discipline through research and clinical services.

 The Department of Speech and Hearing Sciences possesses research laboratory space and state-of-the-art equipment to conduct a wide range of investigations on both the normal and abnormal production, perception, recognition and understanding of speech and language.
-Research includes studies of auditory evoked potentials, stuttering, speech perception, articulation, language, motor speech disorders and vocal pathologies.
-Other ongoing research projects investigate communication assessment and rehabilitation techniques including hearing aids, auditory processing in children and adults, hearing loss in musicians in conjunction with the Center for Music and Medicine, and the investigation of auditory cortical neuron pattern processing studies being carried out in collaboration with the Department of Biological Sciences.
+Research includes studies of auditory evoked potentials, speech perception, language disorders and vocal pathologies.
+Other ongoing research projects investigate communication assessment and rehabilitation techniques including hearing aids, auditory processing in children and adults, hearing loss in musicians, and the investigation of auditory cortical neuron pattern processing studies being carried out in collaboration with the Department of Biological Sciences.

-The graduate programs in both speech-language pathology and audiology are accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA) [10801 Rockville Pike, Rockville, MD 20852; (800) 498-2071].
-Students who earn the master's degree in speech-language pathology and the doctorate in audiology will be provided with the opportunity to meet the academic and clinical practicum requirements for ASHA's Certificate of Clinical Competence in their specialty areas.
-Those students whose programs of study at the master's or doctoral level satisfy the ASHA requirements will simultaneously satisfy the requirements for licensure by the state of Texas in the professional area of the student's degree program.
+The graduate programs in both speech-language pathology and audiology are accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (ASHA) [10801 Rockville Pike, Rockville, MD 20852; (301) 897-5700].
+Students who earn the master's degree in either area will be provided with the opportunity to meet the academic and clinical practicum requirements for ASHA's Certificate of Clinical Competence in their specialty areas.
+Those students whose programs of study at the master's level satisfy the ASHA requirements will simultaneously satisfy the requirements for licensure by the state of Texas in the professional area of the student's degree program.

 Admission to the graduate degree program in speech and hearing sciences is competitive.
 Available facilities and clinical resources do not permit admission of all qualified applicants.

-Admission forms may be obtained from the Dean of the Toulouse School of Graduate Studies, from the Department of Speech and Hearing Sciences or from the department's web site.
-All required materials should be filed by February 15 for admission in the following fall semester for speech-language pathology, and by March 1 for audiology.
-Admission is granted in the spring semester for speech-language pathology only.
-Completed applications should be filed by October 1.
+Admission forms may be obtained from the Dean of the Toulouse School of Graduate Studies or from the Department of Speech and Hearing Sciences.
+All required materials should be filed by February 1 for admission in the following fall semester.
+Admission is granted in the spring semester for speech language pathology only.
+Completed applications should be filed by September 1.
 Audiology students are admitted only in the fall semester.
 All required material (including GRE scores) must be on file before prospective applicants will be considered for admission.
-Undergraduates who plan to apply for graduate study should arrange to take the GRE during their junior or senior year.
+Undergraduates who plan to apply for graduate study should arrange to take the GRE during their senior year.

 In addition to the admission requirements of the graduate school, the department requires the following.